S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 6.6: Evaluation Criteria

-**Develop well-defined evaluation criteria to determine whether or not an agreement has had the desired effect.**
+**Develop well-defined evaluation criteria to determine if acting on an agreement had the desired effect.**

--   go for **simple and unambiguous** criteria and document them (to avoid discussion or unnecessary dialog when reviewing your agreements)
+-   go for **simple and unambiguous** criteria and document them (to avoid discussion or unnecessary dialogue when reviewing your agreements)
 -   define **actionable metrics** to continuously track effects and spot deviations from intended outcome
--   consider explicitly adding criteria which make it clear when an agreement would be considered **not successful**
+-   consider adding criteria which make it explicit when the outcome of an agreement would be considered **unsuccessful**
--   when you review an agreement, consider **evolving the evaluation criteria** based on what you learned
+-   when reviewing an agreement, consider **evolving the evaluation criteria** based on what you have learned

 ---